 The Jewish Museum

-Prague’s Jewish Museum, which is unsurprisingly located in the city’s Jewish quarter of Josefov, is spread out over a number of buildings so that you can look at Prague’s Jewish history and culture from all sorts of angles.
-Each building has a different theme – you’ll learn about Jewish traditions and sacred items in one, the history of Jews in Prague in another, and the funeral rites in yet another.
+Prague’s Jewish Museum is unsurprisingly located in the city’s Jewish quarter of Josefov.
+It is spread out over a number of buildings so that you can look at Prague’s Jewish history and culture from all sorts of angles.
+Each building has a different theme.
+You’ll learn about Jewish traditions and sacred items in one, the history of Jews in Prague in another, and the funeral rites in yet another.
 The most visited sites within the museum are the famous Old Jewish Cemetery, which you should definitely prioritize on your trip to the Czech capital, and the Pinkas Synagogue, which houses a very touching memorial to the thousands of Czech Jews who were killed in the Holocaust.

 U Stare skoly 1